 Rustic-stone-and-log-storage-shed-attached-to-log-cabin-wall-stone-foundation-and-lower-walls-with-thick-beige-clay-mortar-scaled

 This guide covers three dead-simple mortar recipes using materials you can find on your land.
-We’ll use a 5-gallon bucket for measurements (no scales or measuring cups needed), and I’ll show you the easiest mixing methods—including just spreading a tarp and stomping it with your feet.
-The most basic recipe?
-Just clay, sand, and water.
-That’s it.
+We’ll use a 5-gallon bucket for measurements (no scales needed), and I’ll show you the easiest mixing methods—including just spreading a tarp and stomping it with your feet.

 Whether you’re working with bricks, stones, or wood, these recipes work.
-And if you want to see what’s possible, I’ll share some project ideas at the end.
 Ready to learn an ancient skill that’s easier than you think?

-Natural mortar is essentially nature’s adhesive for stacking materials.
-It’s made from clay (which provides stickiness), sand (which adds strength), and sometimes straw or grass fibers (which prevent cracking).
-People have used variations of this recipe to build everything from adobe homes to stone walls, and the technique has proven itself over centuries.
+Natural mortar is made from clay (stickiness), sand (strength), and sometimes straw (prevents cracking).
+People have used this recipe for centuries to build adobe homes, stone walls, and outdoor structures.

 The best part?
 It’s forgiving.
-If your first batch is too wet, add more sand.
+Too wet?
+Add sand.
 Too crumbly?
 Add clay.
-The materials are free, you can work at your own pace, and it sets over several days—giving you time to adjust as you build.
+The materials are free, you work at your own pace, and it sets over several days—giving you time to adjust.

 For off-grid projects like fire pits, smokers, or small sheds, natural mortar is more than adequate.
-It won’t match modern cement for heavy structural loads, but for the projects most people tackle on their homestead, it does the job.
+It won’t match cement for heavy structural loads, but for most homestead projects, it does the job.

 Step 1: Find Clay-Rich Soil

-Clay is the key ingredient, and it’s more common than you might think.
+Clay is your key ingredient.
 You’re looking for soil that feels smooth and sticky when wet—not gritty like sand.

 Where to Look:

-• Low-lying areas where water collects (near creeks, ponds, or drainage spots)
+• Low-lying areas where water collects (near creeks, ponds, drainage spots)

-• Dig 1-2 feet down in these areas—clay is usually below the topsoil
+• Dig 1-2 feet down—clay is usually below topsoil

-• In clay-heavy regions like the Canadian prairies, you might find it almost anywhere you dig
+• In clay-heavy regions like the Canadian prairies, it’s almost everywhere

-Grab a handful of damp soil and squeeze it in your fist.
-If it holds its shape like playdough and feels slick, that’s clay.
-If it crumbles or feels gritty, keep looking or adjust your recipe later with more clay-rich soil.
+The Squeeze Test: Grab damp soil and squeeze it in your fist.
+If it holds shape like playdough and feels slick, that’s clay.
+If it crumbles or feels gritty, keep looking.

-If you’re building a shelter or foundation for your water storage tanks, this same mortar recipe works perfectly for creating stable stone or brick bases.
+If you’re building foundations for water storage tanks, this same mortar works perfectly for stable stone or brick bases.

 Step 2: Gather Your Materials